MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-windows-11.md

 > [!IMPORTANT]
 > Power Automate Desktop has been renamed to Power Automate desktop app.
 To find more information about the renaming, please visit the respective blog post.

-Windows 11 provides RPA integration through the preinstalled Power Automate desktop app.
+Windows 11 allow users to create automations through the preinstalled Power Automate desktop app.
 Power Automate is a low-code platform that enables home and business users to optimize their workflows and automate repetitive and time-consuming tasks.

-Any Windows user can build flows without the need for coding experience.
+Any Windows user can build flows with little-to-no coding experience.
 A collection of more than 400 pre-made actions and a recorder that captures mouse and keyboard functions make RPA intuitive for both regular and power users.

 Using the available actions, you can automate virtually any Microsoft and third-party application on Windows and exchange data between different applications and web pages.